-Because Congress enacted 35 U.S.C. § 102 with the express intention of harmonizing U.S. law with foreign patent systems, the Federal Circuit should have considered what the other major patent systems in the world require for prior art in order to determine which interpretation of § 102 best accords with Congress's intent in enacting that section.
+Because Congress amended 35 U.S.C. § 102 with the express intention of harmonizing U.S. law with foreign patent systems, the Federal Circuit should have considered what the other major patent systems in the world require for prior art in order to determine which interpretation of amended § 102 best accords with Congress's intent in enacting the AIA.